pooh10/Calculator/README.md

 # Calculator GUI application
-This is a GUI Calculator application made using Python\n It requires Kivy framework to run
+This is a GUI Calculator application made using Python<br>
+It requires Kivy framework to run